Skoda Karoq SUV review

 The dash is neatly designed and easy to use, and features all the modern tech you need, such as Android Auto and Apple CarPlay on the central touchscreen.
 The design isn’t as distinctive or modern-looking as the Peugeot 3008’s ‘i-Cockpit’, but you can get a digital display instead of dials in the Skoda to match the Peugeot’s functionality.

 Engine choice shouldn’t be an issue, whether you want a petrol or diesel.
-The former is covered by a 1.0-litre with 109bhp or a 1.5-litre TSI with 148bhp, both of which can return over 40mpg and have CO2 emissions from 133-152/km that shouldn't be too much of a hurdle for company-car buyers.
+The former is covered by a 1.0-litre with 114bhp or a 1.5-litre TSI with 148bhp, both of which can return over 40mpg and have CO2 emissions from 133-152/km that shouldn't be too much of a hurdle for company-car buyers.
 A hybrid SUV like the Ford Kuga or Hyundai Tucson will be cheaper in tax if that’s important to you, though.
+There’s also a 2.0-litre TSI petrol range-topper, but we don’t expect this to be a big seller in the UK.

 The most economical diesel is the 2.0-litre TDI with front-wheel drive, which can manage more than 55mpg with a manual gearbox.
 We reckon the 1.5-litre TSI petrol is the most appealing all-rounder, undercutting the 2.0-litre diesel on price, despite having the same amount of power.

 Skoda has used the facelift to slim down the range, from six trim levels down to three.
-SE Drive kicks off the new line-up, with rear parking sensors, cruise control, auto lights and wipers, two-zone climate control, Android Auto and wired Apple CarPlay.
-Stepping up to SE L adds the VarioFlex seats, front and rear parking sensors, a rear-view camera and heaters for the steering wheel and front seats.
+SE Drive kicks off the new line-up, with rear parking sensors, cruise control, auto LED headlights and wipers, two-zone climate control, Android Auto and wired Apple CarPlay.
+Buyers also get LED rear lights with an animation when unlocking the car and indicating.
+Stepping up to SE L adds 18-inch alloy wheels, the VarioFlex seats, front and rear parking sensors, keyless entry, a rear-view camera and heaters for the steering wheel and front seats.

 SportLine is the top trim, with black trim and darkened headlights giving it a more menacing look.
 It also gets a panoramic sunroof, sporty seats, a powered tailgate and Matrix LED headlights.
 Previously, Skoda has offered the Karoq in luxurious Edition and rugged Scout versions, but these have been dropped from the latest line-up.